Sustainability and ESG

 We set out our disclosures that are aligned to the Task Force on Climate-Related Financial Disclosures framework.

 Details of how ICG is making progress in implementing the recommendations of the TCFD are set out below.
-In addition to the four key areas of governance, strategy, risk management and metrics and targets, a complete Appendix cross referencing disclosure against the 11 recommendations is included below.
+In addition to the four key areas of governance, strategy, risk management and metrics and targets, a complete Appendix cross referencing disclosure against the 11 recommendations are set out below.

 Governance

-Climate-related risks and opportunities are managed and being integrated as a core component of strategy and performance from the highest level of the business.
+Climate-related risks and opportunities are managed and are being integrated as a core component of strategy and performance from the highest level of the business.
 As a leading maritime transport group, in what is an increasingly regulated industry, we recognise how important it is for us to play a leading role in driving more sustainable shipping.
-Our purpose and strategy are fully aligned to this goal.
+Our purpose and strategy are fully aligned to this goal and we ensure that climate risks and opportunities are at the forefront of day-to-day activities and operations.
 Oversight of climate-related issues is provided by the Board as a whole, with support from the Audit and Risk Committee, in particular in relation to climate risks and opportunities.
-In terms of management, we have dedicated significant resources to ensuring that climate risks and opportunities are at the forefront of day-to-day activities and operations.
-Management provides regular updates to the board on the wider sustainability agenda.
-We continue to review the governance of climate-related risks and opportunities to ensure our frameworks evolves with the demands of the outside world as well as relevant regulation.
+We have set out further details of how climate risks and our risk management process interact, in our risk report.
+Management provides regular updates to the board on the wider sustainability agenda including climate risks and opportunities periodically throughout the year.

 Strategy